 Lessons in Leadership: What History's Great Leaders Can Teach Us Today

-One Section Available to Choose From:
+Two Sections Available to Choose From:

-|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|
+|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN||Enrollment|

 What makes a great leader?
 What is your own leadership potential, and how can you increase it?
 Do you have a passion -- such as literacy, the environment, or equal rights -- and hope to make an impact one day?

 Great leaders often possess several key leadership skills.
-Based on one of Brown University's most popular political science courses, this course offers students the opportunity to discover new insights from great historical leaders, examine key leadership skills, and build upon your own leadership awareness and potential.
-You also will develop an action plan for pursuing your passion and changing our world for the better.
+Based on one of Brown University's most popular political science courses, this course offers students the opportunity to discover new insights from great historical leaders, examine key leadership skills and build upon your own leadership awareness and potential.
+You will also develop an action plan for pursuing your passion and changing our world for the better.

-- Lessons in Leadership student, Summer 2014
+- Lessons in Leadership student, Summer 2015

 Learn more about your instructor for this course.

-Time commitment: To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
-Plan to spend approximately 10 hours per week on reading, writing, and participating in discussions and other course activities.
+The following week you will begin working with your instructor and classmates on the course itself.
+To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
+Plan to spend approximately 10 hours per week on coursework.